KroonTiit/askend-back/README.md

 This is a project generated with start.spring.io

-A REST API for managing filters fron the askend-frontend project.
+A REST API for managing filters from the askend-frontend project.

 Problems I could not overcome due to time restraints:
 1) CORS - dispite adding @CrossOrigin and even implementing a global config I ran out of time to fix it.